 - 1/2 head lettuce greens

-- 1 bunch of arugula, young leaves, tough stems removed
+- 1 bunch arugula (young leaves), tough stems removed

-- 1/2 of one red bell pepper, thinly sliced lengthwise and cut into 1-inch long pieces
+- 1/2 red bell pepper, thinly sliced lengthwise and cut into 1-inch long pieces

 - 4 scallions, thinly sliced